 Okay, so maybe you never sleep well on airplanes.
-But hopefully you can find a way to make it not as miserable!
+But hopefully, you can find a sleeping position to make it not as miserable!
 We’ve learned a number of things over the years that have helped us be able to sleep decently during an overnight flight.

 There are definitely some preferred areas to sit, and areas you DON’T want to sit!
 Our first recommendation is to review your airplane’s seating layout in advance and pick your seats carefully — and in advance, if you can.
 While most planes sit 3-3 (seats and rows across), bigger aircraft that are often used on long flights may sit 3-4-3, 3-5-3, 2-4-2, or 2-3-2.

 We prefer the flights that have 2 seats near the windows because it makes it much easier to get in and out during the flight.
 Plus, since Josh and I usually travel as a pair, we can get the whole row to ourselves with an aisle and window perfect!

 Window Seat – if You Want to Sleep

 If you want to sleep, then be sure to get a window seat so that you can lean up against it with your pillow.
 It also disturbs you less because people are not climbing over you to get out of their seat and use the restroom (although you need to be comfortable being the one doing the climbing!).